-There are many points of dispute in the age-old debate between scientific realists and anti-realists.
-One of them concerns the claim that theoretical content from past empirically successful theories are retained in current theory.
+There are many points of dispute in the debate between scientific realists and anti-realists.
+One of them concerns the claim that theoretical content from past empirically successful theories is retained in current theory.
 In a seminal paper against scientific realism, Laudan (1981) showed that scientific theories could be empirically successful and yet still be false, breaking the essential explanatory connection between empirical success and truth.
-Entities postulated in empirically successful but false theories - phlogiston, ether or crystalline spheres - were abandoned as science progressed.
-In response to Laudan's argument, contemporary selective versions of realism, for example the 'Divide et Impera' realism advocated by Psillos (1999), and the 'working posit' realism forwarded by Kitcher (1995), argued that we can infer the (approximate) truth of theoretical entities posited in science in so far as they are indispensable for a theory's predictive success.
+Entities postulated in empirically successful but false theories-phlogiston, ether or crystalline spheres-were abandoned as science progressed.
+In response to Laudan's argument, contemporary versions of selective realism, for example the 'Divide et Impera' realism advocated by Psillos (1999), and the 'working posit' realism forwarded by Kitcher (1995), argued that we can infer the existence of theoretical entities posited in science in so far as they are indispensable for a theory's predictive success.
 The shift in focus from whole theories and empirical success to parts of theories and predictive success filters out many of Laudan's counterexamples and promises the inverse result: theoretical entities that satisfy these conditions of indispensability for predictive success have not been abandoned, but rather retained in the scientific image during theory-change, and are therefore likely to remain in our future scientific image.
 Thus, the realist concludes, we can be realists about these entities.
-The core of the debate is whether or not the conditions for explanatory inference set up by the realist captures the entities (or structures, if you are a structural realist) that have been retained, or the ones that have been abandoned.
+The core of the debate is whether or not the conditions for explanatory inference set up by the realist only capture the entities (or structures, if you are a structural realist) that have been retained, or the abandoned ones as well.

-\Email: simon.allzen@philosophy.su.se
+Simon Allzén simon.allzen@philosophy.su.se